nbauersfeld/sma/README.md

 * reagences where selected to identify the target molecules
 * an understanding was evolved, how a reagence indicate a concentration of a target and how could it be possible to evaluate in color space and by sample images
 * labeled test and train data was provided by a local water supplier to build models to identify target molecules within an appropriate model in machine learning
+* different kinds of models (with a comparable machine learning algorithm) where developed
+  * a model to compare and setup data of different target molecules to setup and select the model to predict a concentration of the target
+  * a model to compare and predict data of the same target molecule
 * a mobile app was developed to store images from the fiber channel aperture by the mobile flash light and camera, evaluate them and extract the actual value of concentration of the prefered target molecules by a pre-defined model on site
 * sample image collections where transfered to a cloud store or online folder to post train the models to identify the target molecules
 * interation steps where planed to improve models, app handling and mount construction